jslowik123/recipe_server/legal/en/privacy_policy_content_en.md

 We retain your information:
 - **Active Accounts**: Throughout your account lifetime
 - **Inactive Accounts**: Up to 2 years of inactivity
-- **Deleted Accounts**: 30 days for recovery, then permanently deleted
+- **Deleted Accounts**: Immediate irreversible deletion with no recovery option
 - **Legal Hold**: Longer if required by law

+**Important Notice:** Account deletion is final and cannot be undone.
+All recipes and data are irrevocably deleted.

 **Session Management:**
 - Active sessions remain valid for 30 days (Supabase default)